Nation profile

 The department of Loire-Atlantique is governed by a Departmental Council with 31 members, also elected by universal suffrage every six years.
 It is governed by the Standing Committee, headed by a president.
 Departments in France have executive powers over matters of social welfare, jobs, libraries and archives, culture and education, urban planning, tourism, and environment, among others.

 Breton politics has been traditionally dominated by the French Socialist Party (PS).
-As for the Breton parties, the two main ones as regards their electoral support are the Breton Democratic Union and For Brittany.
+As for the Breton parties, the two main ones as regards their electoral support over the last decade have been the Breton Democratic Union and For Brittany.

 The Breton Democratic Union (UDB) is a center-left, green party.
 Founded in 1964, it is the oldest among those in operation.
 It has usually enjoyed representation on the Regional Council.
 The UDB proposes a particular status for a reunified Brittany, with legislative autonomy, within the framework of a federal France.
 It is part of Regions et Peuples Solidaires and the European Free Alliance.